zyrgit/GreenDriveCode/README.md

 https://extract.bbbike.org/

 Then create a folder for the osm file, name the folder and osm file the same name, such as `./addr/addr.osm`.
+In this repo, I put Chicago Loop's osm in there, as `./chicagoL/chicagoL.osm`.

 ---
 ## Generate net file